sreekanth009/Movie-app/README.md

 # Movie-app
-Movies information and related movies list
+Movies information and related movies list using NEXT.js

 ## Steps for local setup